exlskills/course-javascript-basics/04_Conditional Statements/02_Final Exam/00_Question 1/00_Code Input.prob.md

 >>Complete the function <code>exchangeGreater</code> so that it satisfies the following condition:
-<p>Write an if statement that takes two double variables a and b and exchanges their values if the first one is greater than the second.
-As a result print the values a and b, separated by a space.<br/>
+<p>Write an if statement that takes two integers a and b and prints the value b first if a is greater than the b.
+If a is less than or equal to the b, print the value of a first.
+Print the first number and the second number with a space.<br/>
 For example:<br/>
 <code>exchangeGreater(2,30)</code> should return "2 30"<br/>
 <code>exchangeGreater(3,3)</code> should return "3 3"<br/>